Anodic bonding: Heating and bonding by application of electrostatic field

-The wafers are placed between the chuck and the top tool used as bond electrode at temperatures between 200 and 500 °C (compare to image "scheme of anodic bonding procedure") but below the softening point of glass (glass transition temperature).
+The wafers are placed between the chuck and the top tool used as a bond electrode at temperatures between 200 and 500 °C (compare to image "scheme of anodic bonding procedure") but below the softening point of glass (glass transition temperature).
 The higher the temperature the better is the mobility of positive ions in glass.

-The applied electrical potential between is set to a voltage of several 100 V. This causes a diffusion of sodium ions (Na+) out of the bond interface to the backside of the glass to the cathode.
-That results, combined with humidity in formation of NaOH.
-High voltage helps to support the drifting of the positive ions in glass to the cathode.
-The diffusion is according to the Boltzmann distribution exponentially related to the temperature.
+The applied electrical potential is several hundred volts.
+This causes a diffusion of sodium ions (Na+) out of the bond interface to the back side of the glass to the cathode.
+Combined with humidity, that results in the formation of NaOH.
+The high voltage helps to support the drifting of the positive ions in glass to the cathode.
+The diffusion is, consistent with the Boltzmann distribution, exponentially related to the temperature.
 The glass (NaO2) with its remaining oxygen ions (O2−) is negatively volume charged at the bonding surface compared to the silicon (compare to figure "ion drifting in bond glass" (1)).
 This is based on the depletion of Na+ ions.

-Silicon is unlike, e.g. aluminium, an inert anode.
-In result no ions drift out of the silicon into the glass during the bond process.
+Unlike e.g. aluminium, silicon is an inert anode.
+Thus no ions drift out of the silicon into the glass during the bonding process.
 This affects a positive volume charge in the silicon wafer on the opposite side.
-As a result, a few micrometer thick high-impedance depletion region is developed at the bond barrier in the glass wafer.
+As a result, a high-impedance depletion region a few micrometres (μm) thick develops at the bond barrier in the glass wafer.
 In the gap between silicon and glass the bond voltage drops.
-The bond process as a combination of electrostatic and electrochemical process starts.
+The bonding process starts; it is a combination of electrostatic and electrochemical processes.

 The electrical field intensity in the depletion region is so high that the oxygen ions drift to the bond interface and pass out to react with the silicon to form SiO2 (compare to figure "ion drifting in bond glass" (2)).
 Based on the high field intensity in the depletion region or in the gap at the interface, both wafer surfaces are pressed together at a specific bond voltage and bond temperature.
-The process is realized at temperatures from 200 - 500 °C for about 5 to 20 min.
-Typically, the bonding or sealing time becomes longer when temperature and voltage are reduced.
-The pressure is applied to create intimate contact between the surfaces to ensure good electrical conduction across the wafer pair.
-This ensures intimate contact for the surfaces of the bonding partners.
-The thin formed oxide layer between the bond surfaces, siloxane (Si-O-Si), ensures the irreversible connection between the bonding partners.
+The temperature is maintained at 200 to 500 °C for about 5 to 20 minutes.
+Typically, the bonding or sealing time is longer when temperature and voltage are reduced.
+The pressure is applied to create intimate contact between the surfaces to ensure good electrical conduction across the wafer pair, and thus between the surfaces of the bonding partners.
+The thin oxide layer formed between the bond surfaces, siloxane (Si-O-Si), ensures an irreversible connection between the bonding partners.

 If using thermally oxidized wafers without a glass layer, the diffusion of OH− and H+ ions instead of Na+ ions leads to the bonding.